UK support to Ukraine: factsheet

 -

-UK Export Finance has concluded negotiations to provide £181 million of support to pay Urenco to supply enriched uranium to help power Ukraine and maintain its independence from Russian fuel (18 July 2024)
+UK Export Finance has provided £181 million of support to pay Urenco to supply enriched uranium to help power Ukraine and maintain its independence from Russian fuel (18 July 2024)

 -